peterthehammer1/FongoAI/FIX_MISSING_CALLS.md

 ## Important Notes

-1. **Webhook URL must be accessible** - Retell AI needs to reach your server
+1. **Webhook URL must be accessible** - Nucleus AI needs to reach your server
 2. **Domain must resolve** - `fongoai.com` should point to `134.122.37.50`
 3. **Server must be running** - PM2 process should be online
 4. **Port 3000 must be accessible** - Nginx should proxy correctly